-During an interview for a camp counselor position, you may be asked various types of interview questions, as your interviewer will want to make sure that you're a good fit for the job.
+During an interview for a camp counselor position you may be asked various types of interview questions, as your interviewer will want to make sure that you're a good fit for both the job and camp culture.
 Learn how to prepare for an interview and arm yourself for success by reviewing the following list of specific interview questions.

 Preparing for Your Camp Counselor Interview

 Before the interview, research the camp for which you are interviewing.
 Carefully review the camp's website and relevant information written elsewhere online.
 Get a feel for the camp’s mission, the structure of the camp, the population of campers you would be working with, and the camp culture.

 Types of Interview Questions

-Camp counselor interviews may include a number of question types.
+Camp counselor interviews may include a number of types of questions.
 You'll find that many are common interview questions for camp counselor positions also apply to other types of jobs, such as questions about your employment history, education, and your skills and qualifications for the job.
 You may also be asked questions about yourself, including queries about your personality and work style.

 Expect some of your interview questions to be behavioral.
 Behavioral interview questions ask you to explain how you dealt with past experiences.
 For a camp counselor interview, many behavioral interview questions will be about how you have handled conflict or issues that have come up with similar groups of children, peers, or coworkers in the past.

 You will likely also be asked situational interview questions.
 These are similar to behavioral interview questions, in that they ask you about different work experiences.
-However, situational interview questions concern how you would handle a future situation related to your job as a counselor.
+However, situational interview questions concern how you would handle a future scenario related to your job as a counselor.
 For example, an interviewer might ask how you would handle a difficult situation with a camper.

-The following specific questions, sorted by category, will go a long way towards getting you prepared for many of the interview questions the camp administrators have planned for you.
+The following specific questions, sorted by category, will go a long way toward getting you prepared for many of the interview questions the camp administrators have planned for you.

 Personal Interview Questions